tosterius/tosterius/_notes/problem_solving_stack.md

 ---
 layout: note # You can ommit this if you've set it as a default
-title: BMW
+title: "Problem solving approach: stack and queue"
-category: Cars
+category: 'Algorithms'
-headline: Zebras are the best!
+headline:
-picture: /images/animails/zebra.jpg
 ---

 This post show result from awesome Markdown techniques like jekyll.